 Having an on-farm scale and weighing loads is the gold standard to determine silage yield, but that may not be practical on many farms.
 To estimate silage yield based on grain yield, use the Excel spreadsheet and smart phone apps (Android and IOS).
 The paper copy includes useful calculations to estimate yield by taking multiple sample weights by hand in the field.
 Portable weigh pads used for manure spreader calibration may also be available to weigh a few wagons to get a better yield estimate.

-Additional information that demonstrates how to use these tools, along with pricing pricing drought stressed corn, can be found in this 2021 webinar and this 2021 podcast.
+Additional information that demonstrates how to use these tools, along with pricing drought stressed corn, can be found in this 2021 webinar and this 2021 podcast.

 Maximizing corn silage yield and quality provides additional tips for corn growers.